Isabel Marshal

-Isabel Marshal (9 October 1200 – 17 January 1240) was a medieval English countess.
+Isabel Marshal (9 October 1200 – 17 January 1240) was a medieval English countess and a member of the Marshal Family.
 She was the wife of both Gilbert de Clare, 4th Earl of Hertford and 5th Earl of Gloucester and Richard, 1st Earl of Cornwall (son of King John of England).
-With the former, she was a great grandmother of King Robert the Bruce of Scotland.
+With the former, she was a great-grandmother of King Robert the Bruce of Scotland.

 Family

-Born at Pembroke Castle, Isabel was the seventh child, and second daughter, of William Marshal, 1st Earl of Pembroke and Isabel de Clare.
-This means that she was a member of the Marshal Family.
+Born on 9 October 1200 at Pembroke Castle, Wales, Isabel was the seventh child, and second daughter, of William Marshal, 1st Earl of Pembroke and Isabel de Clare.
+She was a member of the Marshal Family.
 She had 9 siblings: 4 sisters and 5 brothers, who included the 2nd, 3rd, 4th, 5th and 6th Earls of Pembroke; each of her brothers dying without a legitimate male heir, thus passing the title on to the next brother in line.
 Her last brother to hold the title of Earl of Pembroke died without legitimate issue, and the title was passed down through the family of Isabel's younger sister Joan.
 Her sisters married, respectively, the Earls of Norfolk, Surrey, and Derby; the Lord of Abergavenny and the Lord of Swanscombe.

 First marriage

-On her 17th birthday, Isabel was married to Gilbert de Clare, 4th Earl of Hertford and 5th Earl of Gloucester, who was 20 years her senior, at Tewkesbury Abbey.
-The marriage was an extremely happy one, despite the age difference, and the couple had six children:
+On her 17th birthday, Isabel was married to Gilbert de Clare, 4th Earl of Hertford and 5th Earl of Gloucester, who was 20 years her senior and her cousin, at Tewkesbury Abbey.
+The marriage was an extremely happy one, despite the age difference.
+The couple had five children: